 The structure that now stands on that very spot, the Fort William Henry Museum, is a replica of the original fort.
 Employees of the museum, as well as visitors, have felt the presence of unearthly beings within the fort walls.
 Evidence of ghosts in the fort was strong enough to bring out a team of paranormal investigators from the Sy-fy Channel’s Ghost Hunters show.

 Throughout September and October, museum guides lead nighttime tours through the fort and regale visitors with their own ghostly encounters on this haunted site.
-Make it a haunted weekend and stay at the Fort William Henry Resort and Conference Center which offers Fall Ghost Tour Packages.
+Make it a haunted weekend and stay at the Fort William Henry Hotel and Conference Center which offers Fall Ghost Tour Packages.